realA10001986/Flux-Capacitor/README.md

 The FC's built-in sound effects can be substituted by your own sound files on a FAT32-formatted SD card.
 These files will be played back directly from the SD card during operation, so the SD card has to remain in the slot.

 Your replacements need to be put in the root (top-most) directory of the SD card, be in mp3 format (128kbps max) and named as follows:
 - "flux.mp3".
-The standard flux sound, played continously;
+The standard flux sound, played continuously;
 - "alarm.mp3".
 Played when the alarm sounds (triggered by a Time Circuits Display via BTTFN or MQTT);
 - "0.mp3" through "9.mp3", "dot.mp3": Numbers for IP address read-out.